Global Business Practicum

 Applications

-If you have completed Business Practicum (BUSA90473) and wish to enrol in GBP, please email mbs-practicums@unimelb.edu.au.
+If you have already completed Business Practicum (BUSA90473) and wish to enrol in GBP, please email mbs-practicums@unimelb.edu.au.
 You will be added to a waitlist and you will be considered if places are not filled by applicants.

 “I am convinced that the Global Business Practicum has made me industry-ready, with the first of many online client pitches and professional experiences.
 Therefore, I would encourage all students to shed their inhibitions and pursue the remote Global Business Practicum - it is guaranteed to make you feel confident and ready to enter a rapidly evolving working environment.”